 There are a few little things that we’d like people to know about Bittermens, especially if you’re planning on writing something about us…

 Our first bottles were made available for sale in 2009 through a partnership with The Bitter Truth of Germany.
 This relationship ended in July, 2010.
+All of our bitters and extracts are packaged in cobalt blue bottles with dropper tops.

 We are Bittermens, not Bittermans, Bittermen’s or Bitterman’s.
 If you need to make our company name into a possessive, it’s Bittermens’, not Bittermen’s.
 Bittermens’s is also grammatically correct, but it looks really weird.
 We don’t know why we’re so obsessive about the correct use of the possessive – it probably stems from a stint on our college newspaper.
 Did we just break out in rhyme there?